-Table 3 lists offense type classifications3 from most to least serious for the 2019 prison release cohort.
+Table 3 lists offense type classifications4 from most to least serious for the 2020 prison release cohort.
 The table shows counts of subjects for each lead offense type by sex and race.
 Offense types are listed under broad offense groups of violent, property, and public order, with subject counts also shown for each group.
 Violations of probation or parole are counted as the underlying offense for which the probationer or parolee had been sentenced and are displayed in parentheses where applicable.

 For males, robbery was the most common violent release offense, burglary the most common property offense.
-However, for public order offenses, drug dealing and weapons offenses were the most common for black males, driving-related and weapons offenses for white males.
+However, for public order offenses, drug dealing and weapons offenses were the most common for black males, and, for white males, driving-related and weapons offenses.
 Given the low numbers of females and the diversity of their release offenses, patterns are not examined here.
-When comparing 2019 to 2018, there were no notable changes in main offense category totals.
+When comparing 2020 to 2019, the number of white males released on property offenses was 50% lower compared to 2019.
+There were no other notable changes in main offense category totals.